faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

          - Diffs: [7 - 5 + 1, 7 - 1 + 1, 7 - 3 + 1] = [3, 7, 5]
          - Cumulative frequency: [3, 10, 15]
          - Random number is 4, so strictly greater cumulative frequency is 10 - thus it is partition 1.
-   4. Once we have a partition, look for a queue of batches to that partition.
-Take the last batch, and if it's not full, append the record.
-Record the user provided callback and return a future.
-That callback will be then called when the record is sent.
-We'll get to that.
-   5. If the batch is full (what does it mean to be full???), we have to create a new one, but to that we need to allocate memory. `KafkaProducer` limits total memory usage to `buffer.memory` property.
-If we exceed that, we'll block until some memory is freed.
-Once we have memory, we create a new batch.
    6. During the switch KafkaProducer informs the partitioner to pick the new partition.
 May exists edge cases when the `linger.ms` passed, but the bytes sent < `batch.size`.
 In that case, we'll send the batch anyway, but don't immediately change partition.
 Max 2x `batch.size` can be sent in that case.